luuquangvu/tutorials/README.md

 - **Family Arbitrator:** Arguing with your spouse about something?
 "What's the gold price today?" - Settle debates quickly.
 - **Quick Fact-Check:** Cooking and forgot a recipe?
 "Recipe for flan using a rice cooker?" - Look it up instantly without pausing your cooking.
 - **Convenience Anytime:** Driving or hands full?
-Still ask about weather, news, history, etc.
+Still ask about the weather, news, history, etc.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fluuquangvu%2Ftutorials%2Fblob%2Fmain%2Fadvanced_google_search_full_llm.yaml)